UFAL-DSG/cs_restaurant_dataset/README.md

 ### Additional morphology data ###

 The JSON file `surface_forms.json` includes information about morphological inflection forms for all slot values contained within the dataset.
-The JSON hierarchy is the following:
+The JSON has the following hierarchical structure:

 * dictionary slot (e.g., `name`, `pricerange`) -> all data associated with the slot
   * dictionary value (e.g., `Café Savoy`, `Chinese`) -> all possible surface forms associated with it